How to make a GitHub Action that exposes a SSH server

 prompt to set a passphrase).ssh-keygen -q -f ssh_host_rsa_key -N ''

-configWe copy it from a template file, where we just replace the $PWD
+sshd configWe copy it from a template file, where we just replace the $PWD and

 sed "s,\$PWD,$PWD,;s,\$USER,$USER," sshd_config.template > sshd_config